 Historically, external radiation rates were elevated compared to background at site 100N Spring, which is within Hanford's 100N Area.
 The exposure rate at this site has steadily been decreasing with time, due to the natural decay of Co-60 surface contamination.
-With the recent cleanup of contaminated surface soil, exposure rates over the past several years now are constant, and are consistent with exposure rates from locations away from contaminated areas.
-Historical radiation rates at 100N Spring are shown in Figure 3.3.5.
+With the recent cleanup of contaminated surface soil, exposure rates over the past several years now are constant at approximately 0.2 mR/day, which is consistent with exposure rates from locations away from contaminated areas.

 External radiation rates were elevated compared to background at the 100K East Basin from 2005 through 2011.
 This site is near a fuel storage basin within Hanford's 100K East Area.
 Radioactive material had been temporarily stored outside of the facility, resulting in increased radiation rates.
 In addition, cleanup activities during that time resulted in temporary increased radiation rates.
 The storage area was properly posted and access restricted.
-Since 2011, radiation rates have returned to pre-2005 values.
+Since 2011, radiation rates have returned to pre-2005 values, approximately 0.2 mR/day.
 Measurements along the Columbia River at the 100K Area (site location 100K Boat Ramp), the closest public access point, did not indicate elevated exposure rates.
-Historical radiation rates at 100K East Basin are shown in Figure 3.3.6.